k3na7a/jdesjardins/README.md

 Completed : Implement Persistent Login State using useContext global state & add Global Loading State for Authentication

+In Progress : Refactor Navigation to be more modular and allow easy addition or removal of routes without needing refactor components. ( Proper Login Form Required )

 TODO : Refactor User Roles so user can have multiple roles

 TODO : Refactor API to have more verbose Error Checking and Swagger Documentation

+TODO : Create global Provider for Modals and Toasts.

 TODO : MUCH MUCH MORE!